ivan-stefanyshyn/ivan-stefanyshyn/README.md

-## Cigdem Arslan – UI/UX & FullStack Developer
+## Ivan Stefanyshyn – UI/UX & FullStack Developer

 👋 Hello!
 I'm a frontend developer with experience in building responsive, scalable, and accessible web applications using modern JavaScript frameworks like React.